COwOkies/Bind-Farm-Points-Chrome-Extension/README.md

 Get your bing daily points with this chrome extension.

-Download as .zip , then extract an go to chrome://extensions from here, enable develloper mode and add a new "unpacked extension"
+Download as .zip , then extract an go to chrome://extensions from here, enable developer mode and add a new "unpacked extension"

 You're good to go !